Week 1 of Cybersecurity Awareness Month

 Be diligent to double check your privacy and security settings, and be aware who can access your documents.
 This extends from Google docs, to Zoom calls, and beyond.
 For meetings on Zoom, for example, create passwords so only those invited to the session can attend, and restrict who can share their screen or files with the rest of the attendees.

 Being cyber smart and maintaining stellar online hygiene is the best way to protect yourself and others from cyber attacks.
 No single tip is foolproof, but taken together they can make a real difference for taking control of your online presence.
 Following these tips is also easy, and free.
-By taking preventive measures and making a habit of practicing online safety, you can decrease your odds of being hacked exponentially – and prevent lost time and money, as well as annoyance.
+By taking preventive cybersecurity measures and making a habit of practicing online safety, you can decrease your odds of being hacked exponentially – and prevent lost time and money, as well as annoyance.